danielsaidi/nextra/README.md

 To get started with NExtra, grab the source code from GitHub or download the pre-compiled DLLs from the download page.

 The demo project is out of date.
-It may display some classes, but most will fail.
+It may work for some of the classes, but most will fail.

 Contact and resources